Ask Elton

 8.36.2 Define an ‘air-mass’.

-An air mass is a large body of air with similar temperature and humidity characteristics throughout.
+An air mass is a large body of air with relatively uniform temperature and moisture characteristics.

 8.36.4 State the two air-masses that routinely affect the New Zealand region.